tomtsaoao/aave-operations/README.md

 # Smart Contracts Exercise

-Smart Contract to perform operations on the Aave Protocol.
+Smart Contract to deposit, withdraw and check collateral value of ERC20 tokens on the Aave Protocol.

 ## Configuration